 Further afield, Ballycroy National Park comprises some 11,000 hectares of Atlantic blanket bog and mountainous terrain, covering a vast uninhabited and unspoilt wilderness dominated by the Nephin Beg mountain range.
 It includes a visitor centre located about 30km from Achill Sound (directions available on the Ballycroy National Park website).

 Achill Island, on Ireland’s wild Atlantic coast, boasts a 9-hole links course in a spectacular location on the sandybanks in Keel.
 This golf course is open to the public, with reasonable green fees and also a weekly rate available for holiday makers.
 Listings of golf facilities on Achill are offered in our Directory of Providers.
-For fun there is a crazy golf course at the Chalet restaurant in Keel.
+For fun there is a crazy golf course next to the Chalet restaurant in Keel.
 The village of Mulranny, 20km from Achill, offers another 9-hole links course in a magnificent coastal setting.
 Indeed, Achill provides an excellent holiday location for a golfing break in the west of Ireland, offering easy access too to the 18-hole championship course at Westport and the highly-regarded 18-hole course at Carne, Belmullet, in north Mayo.

 Horse riding is available on Achill Island seasonally.
 Gallop through the surf on Keel Beach or enjoy a leisurely trek in the hills, saddle up!

 One of the best ways to get to know Achill Island, for first-time visitors and seasoned visitors alike, is with a guided tour.
 Discover hidden gems in Achill, learn about local history and folklore, and take the opportunity to question your guides on whatever aspect of Achill Island life and heritage that interests you.
-We have a number of providers who supply guided tours.
+We have a number of providers who supply guided tours both